deltachat/deltachat-pages/en/user-voices.md

 ### Popular in regions with strict Internet governance

-_"There's this nice messenger, based on a simple email, called DeltaChat.
+_"There's this nice messenger, based on a simple email, called Delta Chat.
 I am happy that our Internet watchdog has made this app popular by trying to block it.
 It's just like with Telegram that has become widely popular across non-tech audiences after the ban"._

 **Russian user** from 2020 in response to Delta Chat's rejection to satisfy Russian Internet watchdog RKN's request for user data, via [Twitter](https://twitter.com/Alex0s/status/1256841124427313153)